yavwa/liteIM/README.md

 ## 1. What is Lite.IM?

-Lite.IM is a full-featured conversational Litecoin wallet.
-Users can signup and create their wallet, send and receive Litecoin, and check their balance and transaction history, all with a simple set of commands.
+Lite.IM is a full-featured, conversational Litecoin wallet built for use with SMS and instant messaging apps.
+Users can signup and create their wallet, send and receive litecoin, and check their balance and transaction history, all with a simple set of commands.

+Currently, Lite.IM supports Telegram, Facebook Messenger, as well as SMS messaging for U.S. phone numbers, with additional app and country support coming soon.

 Lite.IM is a project from the [Zulu Republic](https://www.zulurepublic.io/) team.